George County, Mississippi: Politics

-The county has gone solidly Republican in the last nine Presidential elections.
+The county has gone solidly Republican in the last ten Presidential elections.
 In past Presidential elections third-party candidates sometimes did well here.
-In 1968 George Wallace won the county with over 90 percent of the vote, which was the second highest percentage he received in any county.
-In 1988 the county gave David Duke 4.21%, which was the highest percentage he received.
+In 1968, George Wallace won the county with over 90 percent of the vote, which was the second highest percentage he received in any county.
+In 1988, the county gave David Duke 4.21%, his best performance in the nation.
 In that election it also gave more support to Lenora Fulani than she received in most of the nation.
-In 2012, President Obama only received 14% of the vote, and Hillary Clinton received barely ten percent in 2016 In 2020, George County was only one of two counties that voted against replacing the state flag.
-The other was nearby Greene County.
+In 2012, President Obama only received 14 percent of the vote, and Hillary Clinton received barely ten percent in 2016 In 2020, George County was only one of two counties that voted against replacing the state flag.
+The other was neighbouring Greene County.

-The county is located in Mississippi's 4th congressional district, which has a Cook Partisan Voting Index of R+21 and is represented by Republican Steven Palazzo.
+The county is located in Mississippi's 4th congressional district, which has a Cook Partisan Voting Index of R+21 and is represented by Republican Mike Ezell.